The Trump Administration is Moving To Privatize the International Space Station: Report - Slashdot

 and little profit,

 Actually it's no profit, because profit was never a mission requirement.
 Hundreds of billions of dollars were spent for some science missions and international cooperation kumbaya.
-But re
+But really the biggest (but unspoken) mission requirement was to give Shuttle a reason for existing, and keeping the gravy train coming for defense contractors.

+More specifically, how do we prevent some corporation, de-facto owned and operated by, say, China, from making it a covert military station in LEO?

+When the times nears that ISS needs to be de-orbited or given costly maintenance, it might be sensible to just give it away to SpaceX in return for promising to keep it in orbit and operational for a certain number of years.
+They might be able to do something useful with it.
+Because whatever the government ends up spending to repair anything, you know Elon can do it for an order of magnitude cheaper.

 Some actual numbers (Score:4, Interesting)